ThePhaseless/Byparr/README.md

 An alternative to [FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) as a drop-in replacement, build with [nodriver](https://github.com/ultrafunkamsterdam/nodriver) and [FastAPI](https://fastapi.tiangolo.com).

+> [!WARNING]
+> Due to recent challenge changes, this software does not guarantee that the Cloudflare challenge will be bypassed.
+Cloudflare likely requires valid network traffic originating from the user’s public IP address to mark a connection as legitimate.
+While this tool may bypass the initial browser check, it does not ensure that requests will consistently pass Cloudflare's validation.
+More testing and data are required to understand how Cloudflare identifies connections and requests as valid.

 > [!IMPORTANT]
 > Currenly, due to [bug in nodriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver/issues/1954), if you want to run this project ouside of prebuild container, you have to run `python fix_nodriver.py` after creating venv to patch the library.

 > [!NOTE]
 > Thanks to FastAPI implementation, now you can also see the API documentation at `/docs` or `/` (redirect to `/docs`) endpoints.